11th Armored Cavalry Regiment: The Tet Offensive

 The early part of 1968 was marked by the most ambitious and embolden offensive attack coordinated by the VC and NVA in the history of the war.
 The Tet Offensive was designed to coincide with the Vietnamese New Year.

 Operation Adairsville

 Operation Adairsville began on 31 January 1968.
 Word was received by the II Field Force HQs to immediately re-deploy to the Long Binh/Bien Hoa area to relieve installations threatened by the Tet Offensive.
 At 1400 hours (2:00 pm) the 1st Squadron was called to move from their position south of the Michelin Rubber Plantation to the II Field Force headquarters.
-The 2nd Squadron moved from north of the plantation to III Corps POW Compound were enemy soldiers were sure to attempt to liberate the camp.
+The 2nd Squadron moved from north of the plantation to III Corps POW Compound where enemy soldiers were sure to attempt to liberate the camp.
 The 3rd Squadron moved from An Lộc to III Corps Army, Republic of Vietnam (ARVN) headquarters.
 It took only 14 hours and 80 miles to arrive in position after first being alerted.